bobpskier/aws-qnabot-chatgpt-plugin/README.md

 11) CustomNoMatches provides the no_hits functionality and pops up a Question and Button for the user to ask if the user wants to continue chatting with ChatGPT.
 Selecting yes will chain to the ChatGPT.2 question to continue the conversation.
 12) If you don't want to use ChatGPT as a fallback mechanism, then delete CustomNoMatches from QnABot.
 13) ChatGPT.2 is used by CustomNoMatches.

+## Use of Embeddings
+To use the newly minted, embeddings Lambda function, the QnABot CloudFormation Stack must be updated to use the embeddings lambda function.
+Update the stack and set
+* EmbeddingsApi to "LAMBDA"
+* EmbeddingsLambdaArn = "arn:aws:lambda:CHANGETOYOURREGION:CHANGETOYOURAWSACCOUNTID:function:QNA-chatgpt-chatgpt-embeddings"
+* EmbeddingsLambdaDimensions = 1536

+Once the stack update is finished, QnABot will be using Embeddings via this Lambda Function.

+Visit your OpenAI account to monitor usage and cost.